CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-04.md

 ### **6.** Monitor Deployment in the AppDynamics Controller

-Wait two more minutes and go to your web browser and check the controller to see if the AD-Capital application is reporting to the controller.
+Wait four more minutes and go to your web browser and check the controller to see if the AD-Capital application is reporting to the controller.
 You should see what the image below shows when you click on the Applications tab:

 ![Controller Apps](./images/12.png)